atlassian/react-sweet-state/docs/recipes/composition.md

 };
 ```

-If you are looking for a way to avoid render-props components hell, you can have composition via 3rd party libs, like `react-composer`:
+If you are looking for a way to avoid render-props component hell, you can have composition via 3rd party libs, like `react-composer`:

 ```js
 import Composer from "react-composer";